lukaskaibel/ApeEI/README.md

 At its core, ApeEI is a smart chatbot capable of delivering thoughtful responses and engaging students in conversation, promoting a deeper understanding of their subjects.
 It not only assists by answering queries but also brings a world of information to your fingertips by suggesting useful Wikipedia articles that provide further insight.
 Moreover, ApeEI identifies potential events from your chats, offering a convenient option to create corresponding Google Calendar entries - ensuring you never miss an important date.

+## About the Project

+This project, ApeEI, is a result of a university assignment undertaken at the [Freie Universität Berlin](https://www.fu-berlin.de/).

 ## Project Structure

 - **/backend**: Houses the Flask server, the backbone of our chatbot.
 It powers the assistant features, enables event detection, and facilitates Wikipedia search functionality.